 Generally faculty have created three types of class blogs: course information site (no student blogging), class blog (all students added as Authors to the course site), course site with student blogs (students each have their own blog and their posts are fed into the course site).

 Let’s walk through how to create your account, create each type of site, and add students.

 Faculty: Creating a Voices Account and a Course Site/Blog

 You have two choices for your account:

 - Create a separate Voices account so that your username and password are not connected to your College credentials (and your password doesn’t change).

-To create a Voices account and a course site/blog
+To create a Voices account (not connected to your College account) and a course site/blog

 - Go to http://voices.wooster.edu/